Frequently Asked Questions (FAQ)

 How do I get started with you?

 We have a conversation about your goals.
-What do you want the reader to learn?
+What do you want readers to learn?
 Who's the audience?
-We can deliver a hardbound book that looks like what you would buy at a store.
-Or we can gather your photographs and memorabilia and turn them into an annotated super-scrapbook.
-Another idea is to focus on a theme: one notable ancestor, the contributions of your employees, a group of letters, a soldier’s wartime exploits, your own story.
-Sometimes a book serves as the script for a video (we can work with documentarians to make this happen).
+We can research and write a hardbound book that looks like what you would buy at a store—a History Saga.
+We can interview you or your family to create an oral history—a Memory Book.
+Sometimes a book serves as the script for a video, or we create from scratch a video documentary.

 What’s the price?

 Each book has a different price based mainly on the number of words.
 We will talk about this with you in a private conversation.
-A work of history, by its nature, takes a certain amount of time and expertise.
-We will complete your work at a reasonable cost.
+A work of history, by its nature, takes time and expertise, and prices begin at $12,000 and end in the $100,000 to $200,000 range.

 Are there other expenses associated with the book?

 How long does a book take?

 A typical book takes about six months to write, then several months to design and print.
 Naturally, the length of the book influences the time it takes.

 How many books do I get?